Budibase apps are single-page applications that contain either a single screen or multiple screens.

 When you add autogenerated screens, you will see a list of all of the available tables you have, grouped by datasource:

-These screens, combined, provide you with full CRUD functionality, allowing your users to create, read, update and delete data.
+This screen with its table and side panels will provide you with full CRUD functionality, allowing your users to create, read, update and delete data.

 To assign a home screen, tick Set as home screen.